jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
 <div style="margin-bottom: 100px; text-align: left;">And we've found our magic number!
-(Note, that we chose a value for \sigma = 0.0450465 which yielded this directly, while research has shown \sigma = 0.045033 is more accurate.)</div>
+(Note, that we chose a value for σ = 0.0450465 which yielded this directly, while research has shown σ = 0.0450333 is more accurate.)</div>
 @snapend

 @snap[midpoint span-60 text-05]